ManishaMuskan/docker-k8s-play-and-learn/_notes/2-real-project-setup.md

 ---

+Note -
+**Instruction Order in Dockerfile Matters**

+The order of instructions in a Dockerfile is crucial.
+When you make a change to any step, Docker re-executes the build process starting from that step.
+This forces Docker to skip cached versions of previous steps and redo the installation process.
+Therefore, to optimize the build process and avoid unnecessary reinstallation, it's important to carefully structure the instructions.

+**No Hot-Reload in Docker**

+Docker doesn't support hot-reloading.
+Any changes to the source code require rebuilding the image to reflect the updates.
+To apply changes, you'll need to rebuild and restart the container each time you modify the code.

 This guide provides a basic understanding of how to dockerize a Node.js project with port mapping, image tagging, and setting up a working directory inside the container.